philterd/philter/docs/docs/output_signing.md

 On first start, if no signing key exists in the database and `PHILTER_SIGNING_KEY_PATH` is not set, Philter generates a new ES256 keypair and persists it in the `signing_keys` MongoDB collection.
 The key is reused across restarts and shared across all instances in a cluster (they all read from the same MongoDB collection).

+The **private** key is encrypted at rest under `PHILTER_ENCRYPTION_KEY`, so a database dump on its own does not yield the ability to forge signatures: an attacker would need both the database and the deployment's master key.
+The **public** key is stored in the clear, because it is not a secret and `GET /api/signing-key` serves it without authentication so signatures can be verified.

+A key persisted in plaintext by an earlier build is encrypted automatically the first time Philter loads it.
+Signatures made before that keep verifying, since the key itself does not change.

 ### User-supplied key (optional)

 Set `PHILTER_SIGNING_KEY_PATH` to the absolute path of a PKCS8 PEM file containing your private key to have Philter use it instead of the auto-generated one.
 The file should be in `BEGIN PRIVATE KEY` (PKCS8) format: